pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 }
 {% endhighlight %}

-And this is the same method from the standard class `Long`:
+And here is the same method from the standard class `Long`:

 {% highlight Java %}
 public int hashCode() {